 Maine Contemporary Art Center

-Currently at 162 Russell Avenue, Rockport but moving to Rockland early 2016, The Maine Contemporary Art Center is open seasonally Memorial Day through mid-December Tuesday through Saturdays (10-5) and Sundays (1-5).
-It does not have a permanent exhibit but rather shows temporary exhibitions that are curated or juried that focus on Contemporary Art of all media by both emerging and well-established Maine artists.
+Recently moved to 21 Winter Street in Rockland to a gorgeous new facility.
+The Maine Contemporary Art Center is now open year round.
+In Locals season open Wednesday through Sunday and in the summer season just closed Monday.
+They do not have permanent exhibits but rather show temporary exhibitions that are curated or juried that focus on Contemporary Art of all media by both emerging and well-established Maine artists.

 Montpelier – General Knox Museum

 Penobscot Marine Museum

-5 Church Street, Searsport “For Those in Peril: Shipwrecks, Memorials and Rescues” is the main exhibit for the summer 2013 season at the Penobscot Marine Museum.
-Learn about Maine’s maritime history through ship models, paintings and photographs at Maine’s oldest maritime museum.
+5 Church Street, Searsport Learn about Maine’s maritime history through ship models, paintings and photographs at the state’s oldest maritime museum.
 Open Daily Memorial Day Weekend – 3rd Week October.

 Sail, Power and Steam Museum

 75 Mechanic Streets, Rockland The Sail, Power and Steam Museum celebrates Rockland’s role in shipbuilding.
-Museum houses interesting displays, models and photographs of the shipbuilding industry.
-Also has a working lime kiln on premise and home to Coastal Children’s Museum.
+The museum houses interesting displays, models and photographs of the shipbuilding industry.
+It also has a working lime kiln on premise and is home to the Coastal Children’s Museum.
 Open May through November Wednesday through Sunday 10-4pm.

 Fawcett’s Antique Toy Museum